UK economy suffers 0.5% contraction

-"Manufacturing remains the one bright spot on the landscape clouded with uncertainty but there are widespread challenges at home and abroad that could still dent growth this year," said Jeegar Kakkad from the manufacturers' organisation, the EEF.'No question'
+"Manufacturing remains the one bright spot on the landscape clouded with uncertainty but there are widespread challenges at home and abroad that could still dent growth this year," said Jeegar Kakkad from the manufacturers' organisation, the EEF.

 The chancellor blamed the severe weather for the weak figures, but said he had no intention of changing his programme of cuts to public spending.

 "These are obviously disappointing numbers, but the ONS has made it very clear that the fall in GDP was driven by the terrible weather in December," Mr Osborne said.